flemmingabrahamsen/electrical/bs4-book/pmsm.Rmd

 \end{aligned}
 (\#eq:mtpa4)
 $$
-The current is now given as:
+The MTPA d-current is now given as:

 $$
 \begin{aligned}